-- RCBOs understand the difference between freelancing and entrepreneurship — You’ve heard me talk a lot over the last few months about how easy it is to fall into the cycle of perpetual client work.
+- RCBOs understand the difference between freelancing and entrepreneurship — You’ve heard me talk a lot about how easy it is to fall into the cycle of perpetual client work.
 You work, work, work and spend very little time strategically thinking about your future.
 A freelancer / entrepreneur knows where they are today, but more importantly knows where they want to be tomorrow.

 - RCBOs sell knowledge — this implies they don’t just sell time.
 The difference between a client hiring you as effectively an employee, but with the added benefit that they can ditch you at any time with very little friction, versus a consultant who is hired because of what you’ve got in your head and your ability to execute on that is HUGE.

 - RCBOs leverage teams — When I ran my consulting business, I had a team of employees.
 Today, I have part-time contractors and VAs who help me get stuff done.
 My time is limited, and there are some things I legitimately don’t bring any value to — bookkeping, onboarding new students into my workshop, etc. However, there are a lot of demanding things that I can’t (and won’t) delegate out: writing my newsletter, writing blog posts, answering reading email.
 The next time you do some routine task, ask yourself: Is this a valuable use of my time?